john-aja/Galaxy-Explorer/README.md

 - **HTML**: The structure and layout of the web pages are created using HTML.

-- **CSS**: CSS is used for styling the user interface and making the app visually appealing.
+- **CSS**: CSS is used for styling the user interface and making the website visually appealing.

 - **JavaScript**: JavaScript is responsible for the functionality of the app, handling user interactions.